 - Avoid alcohol and drugs

 - Try to do activities you enjoy

 If you have a preexisting mental health condition, you should continue with your treatment and be aware of new or worsening symptoms.
 Call your healthcare provider if stress gets in the way of your daily activities for several days in a row.
-Moreover, if suicidal thoughts or impulses emerge, contact the National Suicide Prevention Lifeline at 1-800-273-8255.
+Moreover, if suicidal thoughts or impulses emerge, contact the 988 Suicide & Crisis Lifeline (988).
 Click here for additional action steps.